 Damask Design – playing with light and shadow

-Curious how designers create damask table linen?
-How do they create such graceful patterns that appear, almost magically, in grazing light?
-In this exhibition, we dive into the damask design process, from the very first sketch to the final showpiece of the table.
+Do you admire the graceful designs that appear almost magically in grazing light on a table covered with damask as much as we do?
+How do designers do this?
+In this exhibition, we dive into the damask design process, from the first sketch to the showpiece on the table.

 Limited edition fairytale damask for 70th anniversary Efteling